MartSpeed/codingwithanthony-mysql/triggers.md

 - triggers is a block of sql code which with define an action that should happen when an operation is performed on the database

 1. trigger_test can not have the same name, if trigger_test exist then you need to create a trigger_test1 or trigger_test_name_added
+2. the DELIMITER$$ changes the DELIMITER within the parameters to be the double $$ from the DELIMITER ;, that is why we set it in the command, then we END$$ the DELIMITER with the sane value and then set the DELIMITER ; back to the its original DELIMITER using the semicolon

 ```
 CREATE TABLE trigger_test(